sol1drat/neonote/README.md

 # NeoNote

-A simple, no bullshit, keyboard-first note app for people who live in the terminal.
+A keyboard-first note app for people who live in the terminal.

 ![NeoNote Demo](docs/demo.gif)